WilliamMcRoberts/Web3TrustFundUI.BlazorServer/README.md

 UI for Web 3 Trust Fund

-A .Net6 Blazor Server Web App using Syncfusion and the Twitter APIv2
+A .Net6 Blazor Server Web App using Syncfusion components, MetaMask.Blazor for wallet integration, Nethereum Library, and the Twitter APIv2.
+Users can create time locked trust funds with an attached address for the beneficiary of funds.
+Only the beneficiary can withdraw the funds only if the release date has passed.
+The grantor can withdraw the funds at any time.

 Logs Users In With Metamask: